 Car Seats and Strollers (Usually) Fly Free

-If you're flying, you do not have to consider a car seat a carry-on on most airlines if you purchased a ticket for your child (i.e. they're not a lap baby).
+If you're flying to your cruise, you do not have to consider a car seat a carry-on on most airlines if you purchased a ticket for your child (i.e. they're not a lap baby).
 This means you can bring your child's own car seat and avoid costly rentals at your destination.
 And strollers are typically free to fly if you check them with your airline.
 Confirm with individual airlines first though.

 Kids (with airline tickets) get carry-ons too.